jacobaustin123/Coral/README.md

 5.
 ```

-Without the type annotations on the gcd function, this code takes about 25 seconds when run by Coral and does not terminate within 5 minutes when run by Python.
-However, when type annotations are added to the gcd function, it finishes in less than a second when run by Coral.
+Without the type annotations on the gcd function, this code takes about 25 seconds when run by Coral and does not terminate within 5 minutes when run by Python - this is because the Coral compiler cannot determine the type of the object returned by the dynamic function at compile-time.
+However, when type annotations are added to the gcd function, it finishes in less than a second when compiled and run by Coral.

 # Exceptions